al6x/profit_hunting/tail/readme.md

 ### Questions

-I used unusual estimator [Tail Estimator](/tail-estimator) that in my opinion is much better and apply normalisation by volatility and choose tail threshold differently.
+I used unusual [Tail Estimator](/tail-estimator) that in my opinion is much better and apply normalisation by volatility and choose tail threshold differently.

 My data is biased, no bankrupts, if you have access to full market unbiased data,